turingschool/backend-curriculum-site/module3/lessons/jquery_and_dom.md

 jQuery and, of course, JavaScript are used to change and manipulate web pages.
 Just like JavaScript, jQuery has the ability to add event listeners based on user interaction.

-This is the crux of front-end engineering.
+**DOM Manipulation** is the crux of front-end engineering.
 We present a user interface and then as the user interacts with the UI, we change and update what the user sees.

 Let's take a look at the jQuery syntax and then we'll talk about what's happening.